GluuFederation/agama-pw/README.md

 To quickly adapt to Agama projects like **"Hello-World"** please visit [Quick Start Using Agama Lab](https://docs.jans.io/head/admin/developer/agama/quick-start-using-agama-lab/).

-Once flow is completed, you will need to establish a connection between your flow and an engine like Jans server.
+Once flow is completed, you will need to establish a connection between your flow and an engine like Jans Server.
 To learn more about Engine and Bridge Configuration, please visit [here](https://docs.jans.io/head/admin/developer/agama/engine-bridge-config/).

 # Deploy and Test